 Does teak wood stain well?

 Yes, teak wood stains exceptionally well.
-Due to its dense and oily nature, teak wood readily accepts stains and finishes, resulting in a beautiful and long-lasting color enhancement.
-The rich, natural tones of teak wood make it a popular choice for furniture and outdoor applications.
+Due to its dense and oily nature, teak wood readily accepts stains and finishes, enhancing beautiful and long-lasting color.
+The rich, natural tones of teak wood make it popular for furniture and outdoor applications.

 Ash Wood Finishes Summary